maximilionus/android-qemu-launcher/README.md

 2. Download the desired Android image, but prefer the [officially supported](#supported-rom) one.
 3. Run the [launcher](./launcher.sh) with argument `init` to prepare the file structure and drives for VM:
    > **Warning**
-   > Be ready to provide the user input.
+   > Be ready to provide user input.

    ```sh
    ./launcher.sh init